bentoml/Yatai/README.md

   <summary>5.
 Moving to production</summary>

--   See [Administrator's Guide](https://github.com/bentoml/yatai/blob/main/docs/admin-guide.md) for a comprehensive overview for deploying and configuring Yatai for production use.
+-   See [Installation Guide](https://docs.bentoml.org/projects/yatai/en/latest/installation/index.html) for a comprehensive overview for deploying and configuring Yatai for production use.

 </details>